andretheronsa/TrigNetPy/README.md

 Only Python3 is required to run.

 # Notes
 Very little testing has been done and program will likely fail and not deal with ftp exceptions well.
--d toggles FTP debug mode for extra info if your downloads are failing
+*  -d toggles FTP debug mode for extra info if your downloads are failing
+*  -h For help